-- Also not the first time he's stolen his outfit from a hospital locker.
+- It's also not the first time he's stolen his outfit from a hospital locker.

 - Cordon Bleugh Chef: The Doctor rejects the perfectly good food little Amy offers up, and opts for custard and fish fingers instead.
-Rapidly undergoing a Memetic Mutation with many anecdotes online of what this actually tastes like (with varying results).
-Ironic since the fish fingers used in the scene were not fish fingers (they were merely cakes breaded in coconut.)
+It has rapidly undergone a Memetic Mutation with many anecdotes online of what this actually tastes like (with varying results).
+It's ironic since the fish fingers used in the scene were (merely cakes breaded in coconut).

 - Creepy Child: Zero as little Amelia is surprisingly effective.

 - Dare to Be Badass: Jeff gets a speech from the Doctor exhorting him to "be magnificent" in order to save the world.

 - Dying as Yourself: An odd forced inversion, in which the Doctor convinces sleeping Amelia Pond to dream of Prisoner Zero's true form so the Atraxi will recognise him.

-(the Atraxi shows pictures of the previous incarnations of the Doctor, finishing with an image of the Tenth Doctor through which the Eleventh Doctor then steps)
+[the Atraxi shows pictures of the previous known incarnations of the Doctor, finishing with an image of the Tenth Doctor through which the Eleventh Doctor then steps]

 The Doctor: Hello.
 I'm the Doctor.
 Basically... run.

 - Faceless Eye: The Atraxi, spaceships which are just giant flying eyeballs surrounded by a crystal snowflake.

 - Failed a Spot Check: Although obvious to the audience, our Celibate Hero fails to notice anything odd about the policewoman who's captured him, such as the extreme brevity of her hemline.